Lukas Podolski

-Lukas Josef Podolski (/de/; born Łukasz Józef Podolski, /pl/, 4 June 1985) is a professional footballer who plays as a striker or left winger for Ekstraklasa club Górnik Zabrze.
-He is known for his powerful and accurate left foot, explosive shooting, technique and probing attacks from the left side.
+Lukas Josef Podolski (/de/; born Łukasz Józef Podolski, /pl/, 4 June 1985) is a former professional footballer who played as a striker or left winger.
+Born in Poland, he played for the Germany national team.
+He is the current owner of Ekstraklasa club Górnik Zabrze, for whom he played before his retirement in 2026.
+He was known for his powerful and accurate left foot, explosive shooting, technique and probing attacks from the left side.

 Podolski joined 1.
 FC Köln in 1995 where he made it into the first team in 2003 resulting in 81 appearances for the club before moving to Bayern Munich.
 With Bayern, Podolski won the Bundesliga and DFB-Pokal double in 2008.
 Podolski returned to 1.
 FC Köln in 2009.
 He later signed for Premier League club Arsenal in 2012, with whom he won the FA Cup in 2014.
 He then moved on loan to Serie A club Inter Milan in January 2015, before signing six months later for Galatasaray where he also won the Turkish Cup of 2016.
+In 2017, he moved to Vissel Kobe in Japan, spending three seasons there before moving back to Turkey to play for Antalyaspor.
+In 2021, he moved to Górnik Zabrze in Poland and in May 2026, they won the Polish Cup, his first with the club.
+Later that month, he became Górnik's majority owner and announced his retirement from professional football.

-Born in Poland, Podolski was eligible to play for both Poland and Germany (due to his Silesian paternal grandparents having been born in then-Imperial Germany), and he was open to playing for the Polish team but was rejected by the then Polish coach Paweł Janas in 2003, having already appeared for Germany at youth level.
-After making his first appearance for the senior team in 2004, Podolski enjoyed great success with the Germany national team.
+Born in Poland, Podolski moved to Germany at the age of two.
+He was eligible to play for both Poland and Germany.
+He represented Germany at youth level, making his first appearance for the senior team in 2004.
+Podolski enjoyed great success with the Germany national team.
 He was part of the squad in seven major tournaments, winning the 2014 FIFA World Cup.
 He is the fourth most-capped player in German history, with 130 caps, and the third-highest goalscorer in German history, having scored 49 times.

-On 29 May 2013, Podolski scored the fastest goal in Germany national team history at that time, after just nine seconds of the 4–2 friendly win over Ecuador.
-It was at that time the second fastest international goal in history, second only to San Marino's Davide Gualtieri's 8.3-second strike against England in 1993.
+In May 2013, Podolski scored the fastest goal in Germany national team history, and the second fastest international goal in history at that time, after just nine seconds against Ecuador.
 Podolski retired from international football on 22 March 2017 after scoring the winner as captain in a friendly against England.